-The problem is most of the candied fruit you can find in the stores are flavorless, overly sweet and have a chemical after taste.
+The problem is most of the candied fruit you can find in the stores are flavorless, overly sweet and has a chemical after taste.
 Not exactly inspiring!
-Many people forgo the candied fruit altogether in order to avoid these lackluster store bought products.
+Many people forgo the candied fruit altogether in order to avoid these lackluster store-bought products.
 It is a shame, because making your own is so easy and they are absolutely addicting.
 I make a huge batch and end up eating half of it right off of the drying rack.
-I love the the color and taste of the candied pink grapefruit, but you can use the same technique to make candied orange, lemon, lime or any other citrus fruit.
+I love the the color and taste of the candied grapefruit, but you can use the same technique to make candied orange, lemon, lime or any other citrus fruit.

 There are many different ways to candy fruit but I find this one the easiest.
 I learned this technique when I was at the CIA from Thomas Gumpel.
 I think Emily Luchetti does a marvelous job of explaining it in her Four-Star Desserts book.
 The recipe is easily doubled or tripled.